-This selection applies to all outputs together, it is not possible to have one selection for some outputs and another selection for other outputs.
+This selection is made with an on-board DIP switch and applies to all outputs together.
+It is not possible to have one selection for some outputs and another selection for other outputs.

 The module is also compatible with the older STBM9008 module and can be used as a direct replacement.
 It is compatible with STBT9008 strobe terminator modules which can be used in place of the diodes shown in the diagram below.